Richardaeld/Eldridge_Music/TESTING.md

 1. A user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
 1. If the new account does not accept the login information, record:
-    + The test name, the email name, the user name, and a bried description of the problem.
+    + The test name, the email name, the user name, and a brief description of the problem.
 1. If the new account information does not update, record:
     + The test name, the email name, the username, the anticipated information updated, and a brief description of the problem.
 1. If any links or images are broken, record: